 Upon arrival, park interpretive staff will greet guests outside and give an overview of the property surrounding the historic house.
 During these educational experiences, guests will learn about the history of the Hays family and the story of the land established in the scenic Femme Osage valley and how it relates to the rich history of the region.

-Located off Highway F, just two miles from The Historic Daniel Boone Home, guests interested in touring the house will enter the site at 3572 Stub Road on the north end of the heavily forested 474-acre park.
-Admission to the historic home are free and will be open during winter hours from 10 a.m.–4:30 p.m., Saturday; and 12–4:30 p.m., Sunday.
-Hours are extended after March 1.
+Located off Highway F, just two miles from The Historic Daniel Boone Home, guests interested in touring the house will enter the site at Stub Road on the north end of the heavily forested 474-acre park.
+Admission to the historic home is free!
+It's open from 10 a.m.–4:30 p.m., Saturday; and 12–4:30 p.m., Sunday.
 Group tours of 15 or more and school field trips are available with a reservation.

 While you're there, visit the Hays family cemetery on park property where Daniel Hays, his wife, Mary "Polly" Hays, and six of their 12 children are buried.

 For more information, call The Historic Daniel Boone Home at 636-798-2005.

 Future plans for this newly developed area of the park include the construction of an 1830s style timber-framed barn-like shelter with historic architecture and double doors that open on three sides.
 This new venue will accommodate up to 100 guests and be available to reserve for weddings and special events throughout the year.
 Follow us on Facebook to find out when the barn will open.